AstroTheRabbit/Image-To-Planet-SFS/README.md

 # Image-To-Planet-SFS
- Various python tools that are able to generate heightmaps (and fixed textures to fit said heightmaps) for the game Spaceflight Simulator.)
+ Various python scripts that are able to generate heightmaps (and fixed textures to fit said heightmaps) from input images for the game Spaceflight Simulator.